Temporary Traffic Management

 • Times of entry/exit

-• What gate/gates are being used
+• Gate/gates being used

-• What is the gate setup/process of entry
+• Gate setup/process of entry

-• Where will people be parking
+• Where people will park

-When there are large numbers of attendees entering/exiting the event the footpaths (particularly on Trafalgar Bridge) can become overwhelmed and people spill out onto the road creating safety issues.
+When there are large numbers of attendees entering/exiting the event the footpaths (particularly on Trafalgar Bridge) can become overwhelmed and people can spill out onto the road creating safety issues.

-Hathaway Carpark and Trafalgar Park lane are not road reserve so a road closure does not need to be applied for to use these areas but there is a specific layout that needs to be used in this space to provide for resident parking.
+Hathaway Carpark and Trafalgar Park Lane are not road reserve so a road closure does not need to be applied for to use these areas but there is a specific layout that needs to be used in this space to provide for resident parking.

 As a general guide Nelson City Council recommends that when numbers attending events at Trafalgar Park reach the thresholds stated below the associated mitigations are put in place, but every event is different, so it is important to discuss all options with your Traffic Management Planner to achieve the safest outcome: